BlinkDL/RWKV-LM/README.md

 **RWKV pip package**: https://pypi.org/project/rwkv/

+**nanoRWKV**: https://github.com/BlinkDL/nanoRWKV (does not require custom CUDA kernel, works for any GPU/CPU)

 ```python
 os.environ["RWKV_JIT_ON"] = '1'
 os.environ["RWKV_CUDA_ON"] = '0' # if '1' then use CUDA kernel for seq mode (much faster)